 What can you say about Madonna?
 Try this from Rolling Stone’s Encyclopedia of Rock & Roll:

 Madonna is the most media-savvy American pop star since Bob Dylan and the most consistently controversial one since Elvis Presley.
 Many people saw her as more dance-pop than rock, hence more controversy occurred when she was inducted into the Rock and Roll Hall of Fame in 2008.
 Legitimate rock bands like Deep Purple, Rush, and Yes haven’t been inducted, so the purists were not happy with the Madonna choice.

 Madonna came from Detroit—real name Madonna Louise Ciccone—and she had to learn independence early because her mother died when she was six years old.
 She studied dance, and that has always been a large part of her concerts and videos.
 She used MTV to the utmost, jumping onboard in 1983, notably with the song “Borderline,” which had a video about interracial love.
 But that year she also released a video of “Lucky Star,” where the camera got up close and personal with her navel.
 Using videos as a tease became her specialty.
 She followed those with her 1984 album Like a Virgin, whose teasing title track went to No. 1.
 She also hit with the more cold, aloof “Material Girl.”
 The hits helped the Like a Virgin album (produced by Nile Rodgers, who produced Bowie’s comeback album Let’s Dance the year before) to sell 10 million copies.
-She continues to make viable music into her fifth decade.
+She continues to make viable music (and provocative Instagram posts) into her fifth decade.

 23. Alanis Morissette